Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Check it in the browser, everything should work the same.

 From a coding perspective, it will be much easier to change the URLs later.

-It's also easier and cleaner way to provide urls throughout your app.
+**It's also an easier and a cleaner way to provide urls throughout your app.
+Names are less prone to errors, and more readble, than the entire url path**.

-**url namespace:** Note that the `polls:detail` comes from the main `site_repo/urls.py`, where the namespace `polls` is defined, and then the specific name for each url in the app urls file, at `site_repo/polls/urls.py`.
+**url namespace:** Note that the `polls:detail` name comes from the main `site_repo/urls.py`, where the namespace `polls` is defined, and then the specific name for each url in the app urls file, at `site_repo/polls/urls.py`.

 See what has changed: